Online Instructor Certificate Program

 REQUIRED: Faculty Introduction to Online Teaching (online, self-paced; $100)

 This course introduces instructional design theory and the basics of what it takes to develop and teach an online course.
 Includes trends and mechanics of online teaching.

-In this eight-week course, participants experience first-hand what it is like to be an online learner, walk through the development process, and create the core of an online course, including learning objectives, syllabus and course material for at least two complete weeks of instruction.
+In this four-week course, participants experience first-hand what it is like to be an online learner, walk through the development process, and create the core of an online course, including learning objectives, syllabus and course material for at least two complete weeks of instruction.

 Prerequisites: Blackboard Basics (or experience) and Faculty Intro to Online Teaching